chesahkalu/azure_administrator/rbac.md

     - Follow the steps to create a support request.
 - On a given scope (subscription, resource group, or resource), Click on `Access control (IAM)` and navigate to the `Role assignments` tab to see the role assignments.
 - Using `activity logs`, you can track various actions performed regarding RBAC.

+---

 ## Conclusion

 Role-Based Access Control (RBAC) is a powerful tool for managing user permissions and access on Azure resources.
 By creating custom role definitions and assigning them to users, you can tailor access to meet specific requirements, ensuring security and compliance in your Azure environment.

+Management groups provide a hierarchical structure for managing access, policies, and compliance across multiple subscriptions.
+By organizing your resources into management groups, you can apply access controls, policies, and budgets at different levels of the hierarchy, ensuring consistent governance across your Azure environment.

+---

 ## References and Further Reading